Cathay Pacific Flight 700Z: Initial disappearance

 Flight 700Z originated from Singapore with a scheduled stopover at Bangkok's Don Mueang International Airport, with the final destination being Hong Kong's Kai Tak Airport.
 The first leg of the flight proceeded without incident before the aircraft took off from Bangkok at midday with 71 passengers and ten crew members on board.
 The crew made regular radio contact for the initial leg of the flight.

 At 05:42 GMT (12:42 local time), the flight made contact with Saigon ATC.
 At 05:44, the crew made a routine transmission updating the progress of their route, adding that they would expect to reach their next waypoint by 06:06 GMT.
 This was the last transmission received from the flight.
 After Saigon lost contact with the aircraft, they made an appeal for information to both Hong Kong and Taipei ATC which produced negative results.
 Saigon then initiated an investigation as to the aircraft's whereabouts.
 Initial reports speculated that the flight may have collided with an American military plane with Reuters and Agence France-Presse claiming Flight 700Z to have been involved in a mid-air collision.
 However, no reports emerged of any other aircraft missing in the area.

+The wreckage was near the town of Cheo Reo (now called Ayun Pa).
+The crash location was about 30 mi southeast of Pleiku, and about 200 mi north of Saigon.
+It was located in what was Phú Bổn province.
+As of 2026 that area is in Gia Lai province in the Socialist Republic of Viet Nam (SRV).

+Staff from the embassies of Japan, the Philippines, Taiwan, and the United States went to the wreckage location to help the identification process for the deceased.